Skip to main content

 Erin Brooks, Proprietor, Ernest Vineyards

-Erin Brooks Proprietor
+Erin Brooks Founder & CEO

 Co-founder Erin Brooks always has considered herself somewhat of a country girl.
 Sure, she’s had jobs in the software and communications industries, but she grew up on a farm in rural Texas, and knows how to run tractors and swing hay bales.
 She even speaks with a little twang.